anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 == Description ==

 Brings third party hosted contents within WordPress blog texts.
+Logically, it empowers you to allow other users externally edit a particular section of your blogs, without giving them any access to WordPress system.

 After installation, it allows you to use shortcode tag [third] with few parameters.

 Example: